tipishev/python_debugging_workshop/README.md

 * `vars` built-in master race vs dirty `__dict__` peasants
 * `import pprint; pprint(self.__dict__)` vs `pp vars(self)`
 * knapsack metaphor, "but in-game inventory is not the only thing we take"
-* use really useful aliases
-  - examine `dict`
-  - dump to file
 * incremental introduction to aliases

 ### Postmortem